paypal/squbs/docs/testing.md

 Note: If you construct the `CustomTestKit` passing a `UnicomplexBoot` object on the `super(boot)` call, use caution how and when to shutdown.
 If the `UnicomplexBoot` instance is created per-class, meaning one single instance is used for all test methods, the shutdown also needs to happen only once.
 Use JUnit's `@AfterClass` annotation to annotate a static shutdown method.
 But if the `UnicomplexBoot` instance is created per test method - the default behavior, the `@After` annotation should be used similar to default construction of `CustomTestKit`.

-## Testing Akka Http Routes using Akka Http TestKit
+## Testing Pekko Http Routes using Pekko Http TestKit

-The `akka-http-testkit` needs to be added to the dependencies in order to test routes.
+The `pekko-http-testkit` needs to be added to the dependencies in order to test routes.
 Please add the followings to your dependencies:

 ```
-"com.typesafe.akka" %% "akka-http-testkit" % akkaHttpV % "test"
+"org.apache.pekko" %% "pekko-http-testkit" % pekkoHttpV % "test"
 ```

 ### Usage